Frequently Asked Questions

 How much do tours cost?

-Our public tours are limited to a maximum of 15 people.
-Private small group tours that can be booked via our calendar page are limited to eight people or fewer.
+Our public tours are limited to a maximum of 20 people.
+Private small group tours that can be booked via our calendar page are limited to 10 people or fewer.
 We can accommodate larger groups, so please get in touch if you'd like to schedule a tour for a bigger crowd!

 How do I schedule a private tour?

 Private bookings can be arranged for any of our tours, or customized to suit you!
 Private tours of 1 to 12 people can be booked directly via our calendar.
 We also offer walking, driving, and virtual tours for larger groups.
 We can even build full or half-day itineraries for you visit.
 Please get in touch via our website or email firstname.lastname@example.org for more information.
 Private tours run year round.

 What about driving tours?

 We partner with a chauffeur service to provide driving tours of Washington DC.
 Many of our walking tours can also be conducted by car, or we can build a custom driving itinerary for your visit.
 Please get in touch or email email@example.com for more information.

 Our virtual tours can be done two different ways, either as an on-site walk or in "presentation style".
 During an on-site virtual tour, your guide is physically at the tour location, bringing you along the walking tour route with them.
 In a presentation-style tour, your guide will show you current pictures, historical photos, videos, diagrams and lots of background information not available on an in-person tour.
 All of our virtual tours are live and interactive, never recorded or canned!
 Please get in touch to schedule your virtual tour.

 Sturdy walking shoes, bottled water, and rain gear are recommended for any outdoor activity.
 Please note that there are not always bathroom facilities available, so prepare in advance.